vkhazin/cloudmigration-courseware/README.md

 * Configuration management for cloud deployed resources may need to be enhanced with DevOps practices to reduce the burden
 * Monitoring of cloud assets may not be possible with the same tools that were used for the on-premises deployments
 * Security of cloud deployed applications maybe better or worse compared to on-premises deployments, mostly depending on who is casting the opinion
 * High-Availability and Disaster recovery on the cloud offers new capabilities but come with some new challenges
+* The greatest benefit of adopting public cloud is not likely to come from migrating existing workloads as-is

 # Audience